 Mattel was well-known for their talking toys and dolls in the 1960s, and Chatty Cathy was the doll that started it all for them.
-There had been attempts at "talking" dolls for the last 100 years since the time of Jumeau's Bebe Phongraphe and The Edison Talking Doll featured in 1890's Scientific American.
+There had been attempts at "talking" dolls for the last 100 years since the time of Jumeau's Bebe Phongraphe and The Edison Talking Doll featured in the 1890s Scientific American.
 It is also noteworthy to consider that "talking" statues date back to Ancient Egypt, where an elaborate bellows mechanism made them sound as if they were speaking.

 Years of Production